 - Submit the Test Proctor Approval form.

 - Email your instructor to request to have exam information sent to your proctor at least one week in advance of each exam date.
 Tell your instructor the days and times (including time zone) of your exam appointments.

 - Tip: Don't wait until the last day to take an exam.
 Problems can occur--computer/technical issues, staffing problems, illness, etc.

 Finding Your Own Proctor

-Submit information using the Test Proctor Approval Form.
 After submitting the proctor approval form, we will contact the proctor to verify contact information and academic integrity requirements of the location.
-We will notify you if the proctor does not meet approval.
-You only need to submit one proctor approval form each term (unless you need to change proctors).
-If approved, your test proctor will be notified and provided access information to administer your tests.
+We will notify you when the proctor approval process is complete or if the proctor does not meet approval.
+You only need to submit one proctor approval form each term, unless you need to change proctors.
+If approved, your test proctor will be contacted by your instructor and provided access and instructions to administer your tests.

 Proctors must have an official email address that has been assigned to them such as @lanecc.edu, @pcc.edu, or @us.army.mil.
 Personal email addresses cannot be used.

 - College testing centers, including but not limited to the Consortium of College Testing Centers

 - Librarians at a school, university, or public library